apfeiffer1/sqlPyPlus/ReadMe.md

 DbExplorer
 ==========

-A generic database browser based on Flask, using SQLAlchemy's reflection/inspector mechanism.
+A generic database browsing service based on Flask, using SQLAlchemy's reflection/inspector mechanism.

+You provide a URI to your database and the service will discover all available information in there and present it in your web browser.

 How to start
 ============